Chapter 34 - Exemptions to CEQA

 The procedures outlined below should be followed when filing the NOE:

-- The notice is filed with the SCH.
-A form for this notice can be found on the Forms and Templates page of the SER.
+- The notice is filed with the SCH via CEQA Submit.
+Please see the State Clearinghouse CEQA Document Submission website for full instructions, forms, and a link to the CEQA Submit Database.
+After entering the project information into the CEQA Submit Database, a pdf of the signed NOE form must also be uploaded to the database.
 The notice is posted for a period of 30 days.
 It is not necessary to file a copy of the CE/CE form with the NOE.
 It is recommended that the District print and retain a copy of the NOE from SCH's CEQAnet Database as a record of the receipt date.

 - When a local agency files this notice, the NOE must be filed with the county clerk of each county in which the project will be located.
 Copies of all such notices shall be available for public inspection and such notices shall be posted within 24 hours of receipt in the office of the county clerk.
 Each notice shall remain posted for a period of 30 days.
 Thereafter, the clerk shall return the notice to the local agency with a notation of the period it was posted.
 The local agency shall retain the notice for not less than 9 months.